rashadism/openchoreo/new-design-sample/from-image/secure-service-with-jwt/README.md

 # Reading List Service Sample

-This sample demonstrates how to deploy a secure reading list service using OpenChoreo's new CRD design, showcasing the integration of ComponentV2, Workload, Service, and APIClass resources with JWT authentication.
+This sample demonstrates how to deploy a secure reading list service using OpenChoreo's new CRD design, showcasing the integration of Component, Workload, Service, and APIClass resources with JWT authentication.

 ## Overview